MrCogito/SpecGan/README.md

 I started this project as part of my Bachelor Thesis:
 "Generator of graphic representations of phonic signals using GAN neural networks" and develop it for learning purpose.
+Goal of this project is to take advantage of CNN in generating new synthetic audio clips.
+To achieve this, dataset clips and generated clips are spectrograms or mel spectrograms.
+Project could potentially be used to in audio data augumentation process, to generate sounds used in games/movies/simulations.

 ## Model
 Model is based on https://www.tensorflow.org/tutorials/generative/dcgan.